cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 *“The original multicast design i.e. RFC 1112, supports both the ASM (any-source-multicast) based on many-to-many service model and the SSM (source specific multicast) based on a one-to-many model.”*

-**Physical networking** - FIXME
-* **Airtime** Airtime indicates the time it takes for a transceiver to transmit a single packet (usually less is better).
-An example of LoRa Airtime calculation can be found here: https://github.com/sudomesh/disaster-radio/wiki/Protocol#lora-airtime
-* **Hops** Describes the amount of retransmissions between devices.
-* **RF Air Quality** Radio Frequency Air Quality describes physical circumstances for radio waves.
-* **RX** is the abbreviation for Transmit
-* **RS** is the abbreviation for Receive
-* **LoRa SF** is the spreading factor (between 6-12).
-Each step up in spreading factor doubles the time on air to transmit a symbol, and each unit increase in SF correlates to about 2.5dB extra link budget.
-Higher spreading factors are more resistant to local noise effects, and will be read more reliably at the cost of higher battery drain, lower data rate and more congestion. *The measurement shows that it takes approximately 25 times longer and 25 times more energy to transmit in SF12 compared to SF7.* (TABLE 1, https://www.thethingsnetwork.org/article/how-spreading-factor-affects-lorawan-device-battery-life)
-* **LoRa BW** is the Bandwidth.
-Higher bandwidth has higher data rates and is more power-efficient, but has more congestion and less range.
-* **LoRa HD** is a header bit, 0 for implicit header, 1 for explicit header - FIXME
-* **LoRa DR** is a bit for low data optimization: 1 when enabled, 0 when disabled - FIXME
-* **LoRa CR** is the coding rate (1 corresponding to 4/5 and 4 to 4/8)
-* **LoRa Link Budget** This is how many decibels (dBs) can be lost, between the transmit PA and the receiver interface (IF).
-Higher link budgets translate to longer distances: 6dB = twice distance.

 **Logical networking functions**

 * **Flooding** In flooding, the node sends the packet to all nodes, because it doesn’t know how to reach the defined (unicast or multicast, or it might be a broadcast address) destination.